 Views:

-Where the quantity ordered by the prescriber is less than the actual pack size and the product is considered a special container, you are required to supply the special container or a combination of containers nearest to the quantity ordered, and endorse the prescription with the number and size of these containers.
+Where the quantity ordered is less than the pack size and the product is considered a special container, you must supply the special container or a combination of containers nearest to the quantity ordered.

 Comments (0)